 - A rising student-faculty ratio.
 The University's current budgeted student-faculty ratio as agreed to with the State is 18.7:1.
-In contrast, the actual ratio in 2016-17 was an all-time high of 21.3, due primarily to the one-year increase of 12,424 in total enrollment. - A market gap in faculty salaries.
-A 2014 total remuneration study of UC general campus ladderrank faculty conducted by independent consultants concluded that salary and benefits for UC ladder rank faculty lagged the market by 10%.
-This gap narrowed somewhat in 2016-17, with faculty salaries across the UC system lagging the market by an average of 8.4%.
+In contrast, the actual ratio in 2018-19 was an all-time high of 21.9, due primarily to large enrollment increases in recent years that exceeded the levels of enrollment growth funded by the State. - A market gap in faculty salaries.
+A 2014 total remuneration study of UC general campus ladder-rank faculty conducted by independent consultants concluded that salary and benefits for UC ladder rank faculty lagged the market by 10%, including a nearly 12% gap in cash compensation.
+(Although this gap has narrowed somewhat since then, faculty salaries across the UC system continued to lag the market by an average of 7.5% in 2018-19.)